Taurus-Ai-Corp/propertyvet-background-system/EXECUTIVE_SUMMARY.md

 2. Fill in:
    ```
    Repository name: propertyvet-background-system
-   Owner: Taas-ai (or your personal account if no org access)
+   Owner: Taurus-AI (or your personal account if no org access)
    Description: TAURUS PropertyVet™ - AI-Powered Background Check SaaS Platform
    Visibility: Private ✅ (recommended for proprietary code)
    Initialize: DO NOT CHECK ANY BOXES ❌